Termitomyces titanicus

-cap that may reach 1 metre (3 ft) in diameter on a stipe up to 22 inches (57 cm) in length.
+cap that may reach 1 metre (3 ft) in diameter on a stipe up to 57 centimetres (22 inches) in length.
 Termitomyces is symbiotic with termites of the genus Macrotermes who raise the hyphae upon partially digested leaves as their primary foodstuff.
-T. titanicus was unknown to Western science prior to 1980, even though it was a common item in the native markets.
+T. titanicus was unknown to Western science until an article by David Pegler and G. D. Pearce published in the Kew Bulletin in 1980, even though it was a common item in the native markets.
 Pegler and Piearce made no attempt to explain its late discovery.